m7player/m7player.github.io/index.md

 ![m7 logo](https://raw.githubusercontent.com/m7player/m7/master/tv/windows/icons/hicolor/128x128/apps/miro.png)
 ***Here it is (above)***
 * and a Discord channel and server was created.
+* A Github group was made
+* The repository was made
+* This website was made
+* and so on...
 ### What are those features?
 - YouTube search
 - Miro Guide